 In October 2019, students at Winnacunnet High School prepared their miniboat Riptide for a research expedition: To better understand sea turtle strandings in Massachusetts Bay.
-Here is a picture of a couple of the students getting ready to paint the hull.
+Partners included NOAA NEFSC/GOMLF, Mass Audubon’s Wellfleet Bay Wildlife Refuge, University of Rhode Island, and Cape Cod Schools.

 On its third voyage which began 15 November, accompanied drifters decorated and built by Falmouth High School (Falmouth, MA), it landed in the sand dunes.
 Thanks to Ms. Boland who was visiting the Cape who helped to recover it and bring it back to Audubon for redeployment.
 Also thanks to NH State Trooper Lazos for this efforts as well!
 The local community is helping out a lot with this research project and we are very grateful.

 Read above for all the details of the third voyage of the Riptide.